timwhitez/Doge-Assembly/README.md

 Golang evasion tools, use execute-assembly to excute C# tools

 ## Intro
-Are you still worrying about defense evasion?
+Are you still worrying about antivirus?

 ## feature